dattalab/d_code/README.md

-The way to use this file is to edit it to change the PYTHON_MODULES_DIR_LIST variable to reflect the list of folders you'd like to automatically add to your python path.
+The way to use this file is to edit it to change the PYTHON_MODULES_DIR_LIST variable to reflect the list of folders you'd like to automatically add to your Python path.
 These need to be full system paths.
 The program is recursive, but doesn't include .git folders or dive into packages.
 Thus, if you keep all of your code in one directory, adding that directory should be sufficient.